|ABOUT Cora Ginsburg LLC

 the yearly Cora Ginsburg catalogue.
 She also serves on the English and Continental Paintings, Drawings and Sculpture Vetting Committee at The Winter Antiques Show.

 Billy DeGregorio has been with the gallery since 2012 as a research assistant.
-He writes for the annual Cora Ginsburg catalogue and is currently a PhD candidate at the Bard Graduate Center in New York, where he studies eighteenth-century material culture, the history of the haute couture, collectors, and the relationship between fashion and museums in the United States.
+He writes for the annual Cora Ginsburg catalogue and completed his Ph.D. in 2021 at the Bard Graduate Center in New York, where he studied eighteenth-century material culture, the history of the haute couture, collectors, and the relationship between fashion and museums in the United States, in particular at the Museum of the City of New York.
 He has contributed to the exhibition catalogues Scaasi: American Couturier (Museum of Fine Arts, Boston, 2010), Staging Fashion, 1880-1920: Jane Hading, Lily Elsie, Billie Burke (Bard Graduate Center, 2012), Salvaging the Past: Georges Hoentschel and French Decorative Arts from The Metropolitan Museum of Art (Bard Graduate Center, 2013), and Elegance in an Age of Crisis: Fashions of the 1930s (Fashion Institute of Technology, 2014).
 When not at the gallery, he works as a conservation technician and research assistant at the Museum of the City of New York, most recently working on the exhibition Stephen Burrows: When Fashion Danced (2013) and Mod New York: Fashion Takes a Trip (2017).

 Martina D'Amato joined Cora Ginsburg LLC in 2015.
-She is a doctoral student at the Bard Graduate Center studying Italian and French decorative arts and design; the history of collections; and the intersection of historicism, collecting, and politics in France and Italy.
-She writes for the annual Cora Ginsburg catalogue and Art & Antiques Magazine, and has contributed to the following publications: Georges Hoentschel and French Decorative Arts from the Metropolitan Museum of Art (Bard Graduate Center, 2013), Visualizing 19th-Century New York (Bard Graduate Center, 2014), and The Bloomsbury Encyclopedia of Design (2015).
-She also works as a research assistant at the New York University Institute of Fine Arts and was previously Curatorial Fellow at the Bard Graduate Center; exhibitions include The Interface Experience: Forty Years of Personal Computing (2015) and Design by the Book: Illustrating the Chinese Ritual Classics (2017).
+She is a doctoral candidate at the Bard Graduate Center studying Italian and French decorative arts and design, and the intersection of historicism, the history of collecting, and politics in 19th-century France and Italy.
+She writes for the annual Cora Ginsburg catalogue and has contributed to the following publications: Georges Hoentschel and French Decorative Arts from the Metropolitan Museum of Art (Bard Graduate Center, 2013), Visualizing 19th-Century New York (Bard Graduate Center, 2014), and The Bloomsbury Encyclopedia of Design (2015).
+She has also worked as a research assistant at the New York University Institute of Fine Arts and was previously Curatorial Fellow at the Bard Graduate Center; exhibitions include The Interface Experience: Forty Years of Personal Computing (2015) and Design by the Book: Illustrating the Chinese Ritual Classics (2017).